 VPNs do improve your crypto security but only from the privacy side of things.
 As you may know, Bitcoin and other cryptocurrencies (except privacy coins) are not anonymous but pseudonymous.
 It makes it rather easy to track your financial activities once you go through a KYC/AML verification.
 After all, all transactions are stored on a distributed public ledger, and you also leave an IP footprint at crypto exchanges and other internet service providers.

 A good privacy-oriented VPN service helps you to protect your identity from whoever wants to track you, be it hackers, a government agency, or a malicious third-party.
-It’s a commonly accepted fact that privacy a fundamental human right among the civilized people.
+It’s a commonly accepted fact that privacy a fundamental human right amongst civilized people.
 No one can steal your hard-earned money if they don’t know it’s you who owns it, which is why privacy is the ultimate security measure.

 Speaking of bitcoin and crypto security, you shouldn’t sweat it - all cryptocurrency protocols are designed with the highest level of security in mind and use end-to-end encryption.
 Most exchange websites use HTTPS end-to-end encryption, too, so no one can intercept the data you send directly to them unless you're exposed to critical security vulnerabilities.
 A VPN service adds an extra layer on top of that, which makes all of your web interactions more secure.